-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; and for the proposal to ratify the Audit Committee's selection of Ernst & Young LLP as our independent public accounting firm, votes "For" and "Against," and abstentions.
-Abstentions will be counted towards the vote totals for Proposals 2 and 3 will have the same effect as "Against" votes.
-Abstentions will have no effect on the outcome of Proposal 4.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For" and "Withhold"; and for the proposal to ratify the Audit Committee's selection of Whitley Penn LLP as our independent public accounting firm, votes "For" "Against," broker non-votes and abstentions.
+Abstentions and broker non-votes will be counted towards the vote totals for Proposal 2 and will have the same effect as "Against" votes.
+Abstentions will have the same effect as "Against" on the outcome of Proposals 3.
+Broker non-votes have no effect and will not be counted towards the vote total for Proposals 1 and 3.